apache/arrow-site/_posts/2022-10-07-arrow-parquet-encoding-part-2.md

 ```

-Going back to the JSON documents above, this format could be stored in this Parquet schema:
+Going back to the three JSON documents above, they could be stored in Parquet with this schema

 ```text
 message schema {